 Don’t you love a great salad recipe?
 I know I do!

-This Kale Caesar salad is probably one of the most delicious ways you can enjoy eating kale.
+This Kale Caesar Salad is probably one of the most delicious ways you can enjoy eating kale.
 This salad is topped with a super creamy vegan Caesar dressing made with a secret ingredient, smokey “bacon” chickpeas, and a hemp seed crumble!

 This salad is a great option to please a crowd and can be enjoyed by anyone who follows a vegetarian, dairy-free, vegan or gluten-free diet!
+And if you have leftover kale, it would be great to use in this Massaged Kale Salad and Easy Kale Pesto!

 Why you’ll love this recipe